 There is one thing that makes Solty Ray worth watching, and it isn't the struggle of yet another clueless android to be a normal human girl.
 Judging from the eps I saw, this is a crime-fighter sitcom, featuring a master thief so conceited and eager to display her genius that she all but gives away her master plan.
 Posing as a waitress in the luxury pool restaurant where she hid a stolen diamond in one of the salt shakers, she becomes progressively more furious that the undercover policewomen and the android's human family came to the pool to have fun rather than unmask her.
 The clumsy though spectacular pursuit which culminates in a circus act and where the diamond is destroyed anyway, is less painful than the next ep's meeting with an ordinary girl who is going to teach Solty all about human friendship; that is, until the new friend is kidnapped by a big nasty who needs to be fought off using android superpowers, causing the friend to look on in horror and squeal "eeeee get away from me you're not human!!"
 She couldn't have guessed from the hair?
 Even weirder than the average anime-chara hairdo, it arches away from Solty's head like the ram's horns on Aeon Flux, and more hair sticks out from around the ears to act as antennae.

 Digi Charat Nyo!: a cute flying saucer crashes on earth and out come some supercute kitty-girls with three bells, one on the neck and one under either ear, and a floating yellow ball whose face is upside-down.
 (In the crash, it lands in the eyes-above-mouth position, and groans about being the wrong way up.)
 The floating ball is called "Gema" and ends each sentence in "gema".
 The kitty-girls end every sentence in "nyo".
 The white kitty with narrow eyes is princess Digi Charat, from a planet where three bells are the normal thing to wear (even for ninja types, which is good for some visual comedy in the opening/ending credits) and the brown wide-eyed one, Cappucino, is either a relative or a servant.
 They're called Digiko and Puchiko for short, and it soon becomes obvious that Puchiko is the smarter and more sensible one: having split up in their search for civilization, they try to contact each other, or rather Digiko digs into her kitty bag for magical implements and finds a mobile phone, dials a number and gets online quizzes; rather than remembering her original aim of finding Puchiko, Digiko tackles one riddle after another like an obsessed player at a gambling machine.
 One ep shows Digiko's homeworld, and the reason why she was sent to Earth: the bills for all the damage she did while being "naughty" were piling up too high.
-As one servant responded to the princess' educational outing as proposed by the queen: "If Digiko went to another world, I'd be worried!
+As one servant responded to the princess's educational outing as proposed by the queen: "If Digiko went to another world, I'd be worried!
 About the persons she'd be with, that is!"
 The two get what they deserve: Puchiko is taken in by an elderly couple running a confectionery shop, while Digiko ends up with two brothers running a toy shop, the older brother being a crazy scientist type who is constantly inventing new toys.
 Add to this the magical-girl parody Usada who transforms into "Rabi-en-Rose", and what the audience gets is supercute slapstick comedy, the not-so-nice Digiko picking on the poor older brother and saying with a straight face to anyone who wants to listen that she's a princess from another planet.

 Judging from the description, Saiunkoku Monogatari has the same comic potential as Inukami; poor girl from rich family fallen on hard times has to pose as new emperor's wife to prevent people ousting the emperor and taking over power; the problem being, this emperor is not only a slacker but prefers the company of men!
 The series starts in the expectedly wacky way when a girl in historical costume playing a string instrument balanced on her hip is dragged away from her new job for an important appointment.
 She cries out in despair because she's only been able to play for one hour and now she won't get paid and she was so looking forward to eating white rice tonight and now it would be barley again, with that little line running down the kernel saying "I'm not rice!!!"
 Her reaction to the offer of playing empress and getting the emperor to shape up, is that with so much money, she'll be able to eat white rice every day!
 That popular image of people with dollar signs in their eyes - replace the dollar signs with bales of rice and you've got the picture.